MirunaRosca/mirunarosca.github.io/index.md

 With my colleagues at Bitdefender, we wrote two introductory blogposts:
 - [**Homomorphic Encryption: a Toy Implementation in Python**](https://bit-ml.github.io/blog/post/homomorphic-encryption-toy-implementation-in-python/)
 - [**Private Set Intersection from Homomorphic Encryption: A Python Implementation**](https://bit-ml.github.io/blog/post/private-set-intersection-an-implementation-in-python/)

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MirunaRosca/mirunarosca.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.